We want our

 About Us

-The Challenged Foundation is a wholly Ghanaian-owned organization, incorporated under Ghana's Companies Code, 1963 (Act 179).
-TCF currently implements disability advocacy initiatives with the support of ADD International, deepening its commitment to advancing disability rights and inclusion across communities.
+The Challenged Foundation is a wholly Ghanaian-owned organization incorporated under Ghana’s Companies Code, 1963 (Act 179).
+TCF currently implements disability advocacy and inclusion initiatives with the support of ADD International, strengthening its commitment to advancing disability rights and inclusive development across Ghana and beyond.

 Our Partners